 Storage and Reheating

 If you have leftovers, store them in an airtight container in the fridge once the soup is cooled.
-Store it in a shallow container and it will cool quicker.
+Store it in a shallow container and it will cool more quickly.

 This tomato soup will last about 3-4 days in the fridge, if stored properly and kept in the fridge.
 To reheat, either do so in the microwave, ensuring the soup is fully heated through before enjoying, or on the stovetop until warmed through.